ossobv/planb/README.rst

     Then you may be looking at parent directories with crooked permissions, like 077.
 Fix the permissions on the remote end.

+    However, many of these problems have likely been fixed by the addition of the --chmod=Du+rwx rsync option.

 Backup success mail are sent, but failure mails are not.